1. Introduction and Objectives

 -

-These technologies are used to develop the frontend of the game.
+These technologies are used to develop the game’s frontend.
 React builds the interactive user interface, while JavaScript, HTML, and CSS manage the layout, functionality, and styling of the game’s web pages.

 4. Solution Strategy